AdityaKumarGt/Dictionary-App-CleanArchitecture/README.md

 # Dictionary App

 ## Overview
 The Dictionary App is a mobile application for Android that allows users to search for words and get instant definitions.
-One of the key features of this app is the ability to save searched words in a local cache, enabling users to access their search history even when offline.
+One of the key features of this app is the ability to save searched words in a local cache, enabling users to access their already searched words even when offline.

 ## Features
 - **Word Search:** Users can search for definitions of any word.